Thor: God of Thunder: Plot

 Thor eventually confronts and defeats Ulik.
 As Loki tells Thor about the state of Asgard, Thor reveals Mangog's only possible weakness to Loki.

 Loki informs Thor that Scabrite can only be found in one realm: Muspelheim, home of the Infernir.

 Thor then travels to Muspelheim, where he faces Surtur, Lord of the Infernir and ruler of Muspelheim.
-Thor manages to defeat Surtur, and claims the Twilight Sword.
-Thor then destroys the Twilight, which releases its Scabrite-filled energy which in turn is absorbed by Mjolnir.
+Thor manages to defeat Surtur and claims the Twilight Sword.
+Thor then destroys the Twilight, which releases its Scabrite-filled energy, which in turn is absorbed by Mjolnir.

-Thor then returns to Asgard, where Loki tells him that before he faces Mangog he has to help Heimdall and a fully recovered Sif retake the Bifrost's observatory.
+Thor then returns to Asgard, where Loki tells him that before he faces Mangog, he has to help Heimdall and a fully recovered Sif retake the Bifrost's observatory.
 After Thor successfully helps Heimdall and Sif, he goes to face Mangog in combat, aided by Loki and a weakened Odin.
 After a long fight, Thor defeats Mangog.
-He then apologizes to Odin for releasing Mangog out of anger and pride, but Odin says it is he himself who should apologize as it was he himself who created Mangog in the first place.
-Odin then releases the souls of the Vanir trapped within Mangog (which also gave Mangog power) to their fate in afterlife as the game ends.
+He apologizes to Odin for releasing Mangog out of anger and pride, but Odin says he should apologize, as he created Mangog in the first place.
+Odin then releases the souls of the Vanir trapped within Mangog (which also gave Mangog power) to their fate in the afterlife as the game ends.

 Gameplay

 Thor battles through the numerous worlds of Norse mythology to save Asgard.
-Players wield the iconic Mjölnir, Thor's legendary hammer, to fight enemies of an immense scale while controlling the elemental storm powers of lightning, thunder and wind to vanquish enemies.
-Thor must overcome monstrous foes lifted from the pages of the comics, including Ulik, Ymir and Surtur as well as other daunting enemies.
+The player uses Mjölnir, Thor's hammer, to fight enemies of an immense scale while controlling the elemental storm powers of lightning, thunder, and wind to vanquish enemies.
+Thor must overcome foes derived from the comics, including Ulik, Ymir and Surtur as well as other enemies.
 There are also a variety of collectibles to be found and collected, including Runes, Concept Arts, and alternate Thor costumes.